Redefining a 'special relationship': Trump and May to talk trade

 In Britain, opposition lawmakers have already challenged May on whether she will lower health and safety standards to allow imports of U.S. beef that contains growth hormones, chicken washed in chlorinated water and genetically modified organisms.

-(Additional reporting by Steve Holland, David Lawder and Yara Bayoumy in Washington; Editing by Pravin Char)
+(Additional reporting by Steve Holland and Yara Bayoumy in Washington; Editing by Pravin Char)